The Vermont Statutes Online

 (x) Zoning Board of Adjustment (ZBA) (five appointed, three years).

-(E) The Selectboard may appoint or dissolve any authorities, boards, commissions, or committees under their purview as authorized by this chapter or State statute, excluding the School and Town Meeting Committee established in subsection 201(b) of this chapter and any authorities, boards, commissions, or committees created by the General Assembly.
+(E) The Selectboard may appoint or dissolve any authorities, boards, commissions, or committees under their purview as authorized by this charter or State statute, excluding the School and Town Meeting Committee established in subsection 201(b) of this charter and any authorities, boards, commissions, or committees created by the General Assembly.

 (4) Powers and duties.